 I am republishing an article from one of my favorite e-zines Advanced Fiction Writing.
 (Author’s permission statement is published at the end of the post.)
 The subject of marketing in the world of new media is timely and appropriate, and hopefully of particular interest to my New Media Writing classmates.
+New strategies like off page seo have revolutionized the world of marketing.
 Enjoy! ~ Aspie Writer

 Marketing: Long Game Discoverability